Knife Steels

 Con: Temperature sensitive during hardening

-Tougher and better Edge retention carbon steels available
+Tougher and better Edge retention Carbon steels available

 Pro: Cheap